jiucai233/personal_page/src/content/blog/intro of pygwalk/index.md

 conda install -c conda-forge pygwalker
 ```
 All the tutorials are available at the official repository.
 And I want to talk about the usage of this library.
 This library I was used in DSL 12th data EDA project.
-It's about dementia in Korea([<a deep dive into aging and dementia>](https://personal-page-omega-lilac.vercel.app/projects/a-deep-dive-into-aging-and-dementia)).
+It's about dementia in Korea.

 For advantages: This library allows you to create the data plot easily and instantly, which is perfect for knowing how data looks like and get to know the relationship between different attributes.
 You just need to drag the attribute and select the type of the plot that you wish to use.
 Also the color of the plot is pretty.